pl. -·mas or -·ma

 - any of a genus (Lama, family Camelidae) of South American ruminants without humps, including the alpaca, guanaco, and vicuña, esp., a domesticated species (L. glama glama) used as a beast of burden and as a source of wool, meat, and milk

-- cloth made from the wooly hair of this animal
+- cloth made from the woolly hair of this animal

-- A domesticated South American ruminant mammal (Lama glama) related to the camel, raised for its soft, fleecy wool and used as a beast of burden.
+- A domesticated South American ruminant mammal (Lama glama) related to the camel and having a long neck and small head, raised for its warm wool and used as a beast of burden.

-- Any of various other mammals of the genus Lama, such as the alpaca and guanaca.
+- Any of various related mammals, such as the alpaca and the guanaco.